hummingbot/hummingbot-site/docs/v2-strategies/walkthrough.md

 | Prototype a strategy                                                                  | You are familiar with the Strategy V2 and how the controllers interact with it              |

 ## Simple Strategy V2

 ![simple](diagrams/9.png)

 In this example, we'll show you how to create a script config and run the [**v2_simple_directional_rsi.py**](https://github.com/hummingbot/hummingbot/blob/development/scripts/v2_simple_directional_rsi.py) strategy.

-This strategy executes trades based on the RSI indicator's signals, creating buy actions when the RSI is below a low threshold (indicating oversold conditions) and sell actions when the RSI is above a high threshold (indicating overbought conditions).
+This strategy executes trades on a spot or perpetual exchange based on the RSI signals from the [Market Data Provider](/v2-strategies/data/), creating buy actions when the RSI is below a low threshold (indicating oversold conditions) and sell actions when the RSI is above a high threshold (indicating overbought conditions).

-It also includes logic to stop actions based on the opposite signals.
-It also incorporates a risk management approach using a **triple barrier configuration**, which includes stop loss, take profit, and a time limit for each trade.
+It utilizes the [Position Executor](/v2-strategies/executors/positionexecutor/) component, which uses a triple barrier configuration that applies user-defined stop loss, take profit, and time limit levels for each trade.

 ### Create script config

-To create a script configuration file for the **v2_simple_directional_rsi.py** script, launch Hummingbot and execute:

 [![script config](../diagrams/21.png)](../diagrams/21.png)

+First, let's create a script config file that defines the key strategy parameters.

-Execute the command below to generate your script configuration:
+Launch Hummingbot and execute the command below to generate your script configuration:

 ```shell
 create --script-config v2_simple_directional_rsi
 ```

+This command auto-completes with the subset of configurable scripts from the local `/scripts` directory.

+You'll be prompted to specify the strategy parameters, which are then saved in a YAML file within the `conf/scripts` directory:

 ```shell
 Enter markets in format exchange1.tp1,tp2:exchange2.tp1,tp2 >> binance_perpetual.JASMY-USDT,RLC-USDT